-Jesus was called a Nazarene, because He grew up in the town of Nazareth (Matthew 2:23).
-But a Nazarene is not the same as a Nazarite.
-The word Nazarite means “to separate,” “to consecrate,” “to dedicate” in a religious or ceremonial sense.
-A Nazarite kept a specific code of conduct to show His dedication to God (Numbers 6:2-21).
+Christ was called a Nazarene, because He grew up in the town of Nazareth (Matthew 2:23).
+But a Nazarene is not the same as a Nazirite.
+The word Nazirite means “to separate,” “to consecrate,” “to dedicate” in a religious or ceremonial sense.
+A Nazirite kept a specific code of conduct to show His dedication to God (Numbers 6:2-21).
 This code was to:

-A person would become a Nazarite by:
+A person would become a Nazirite/Nazarite by:

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,